Dirk Tazelaar: Career

 Tazelaar was a talented sportsman as a child.
 He played rugby league for the Ipswich Jets.
 When John Maguire and Carl Rackemann signed to go on the South African rebel tours in 1985, it opened up spots for bowlers in the Queensland team and encouraged Tazelaar to pick cricket over league.

 He made his first class debut in 1985–86.
 He took 3–84 in his first game, against NSW.
 In a game against Tasmania, he and Jeff Thomson put on 56 runs in 27 minutes.
 He also took several wickets, inspiring captain Kepler Wessels to say "He bowled beautifully.
 He got good pace, a lot of bounce and with a bit more luck would have had some more wickets."

 Tazelaar played for Queensland in the Sheffield Shield final, where NSW managed to escape with a draw, giving them the Shield (because they were top of the table).
 Tazelaar took 3-48 and 2-57.
 He took 13 wickets at 32.15 for the season.

-Tazelaar began the following season well, taking 5-94 including the wickets of Ian Botham, Alan Lamb, John Emburey and Phil de Freitas in a Qld vs England game.
-He bowled well in the summer and was picked in the Prime Ministers XI.
+Tazelaar began the following season well, taking 5-94 including the wickets of Ian Botham, Alan Lamb, John Emburey and Phillip de Freitas in a Qld vs England game.
+He bowled well in the summer and was picked in the Prime Minister's XI.
 Queensland were unable to make the Sheffield Shield final.
 Tazelaar took 33 wickets at 35.78.

 Tazelaar had a strong 1987–88 season and was beginning to be discussed as a test prospect.
 He took a career best 6–52 against WA.
 "It feels really good to finally get five wickets in an innings," he said.
 "I've had a lot of threes and fours but this is my first five bag, or for that matter six...
 I've had 2'/2 seasons of Shield cricket and next step up from state cricket is to the Test arena.
 If I did get a chance I'm pretty confident of bowling well."

 It was Mike Whitney however who was called up.
 Later on Merv Hughes was preferred for the Bicentennial Test although his figures were not as good as Tazelaar's.